malzeerah/Bike-Rentals/README.md

 Our objective is to predict hourly bike rentals to ensure supply can meet demand.
 <br>
-In addition, we will investgate the following business problems:
+In addition, we will investigate the following business problems:

 <ul>
 	<li>Is there a day of the week when bikes are rented more than others?</li>
 	<li>Is there an hour when bikes are rented the most?</li>
 	<li>Is there a season when bikes are rented more than others?</li>
-	<li>Is there a temperature when the most bikes are rented? </li>
+	<li>Is there a temperature when most bikes are rented? </li>
 </ul>

 ## Code & Resources